Hidden Divergence Vs Regular Divergence: Basics and Examples

 What Is Regular Divergence?

-Regular divergence reflects waning trend strength and market momentum.
-Therefore, it is considered a strong signal of a market reversal.
-It can be bullish and bearish, meaning it predicts a downtrend and uptrend reversal, respectively.
+Regular divergence is a market condition that reflects waning strength of trend and momentum and is considered a strong signal of a market reversal.
+It can be bullish and bearish, meaning it shows downtrend and uptrend reversals, respectively.

-• Bullish.
+• Bullish regular divergence.
 When the price forms lower lows, but the indicator sets higher lows, the market may turn up.

-• Bearish.
+• Bearish regular divergence.
 When the price places higher highs, but the indicator sets lower highs, the market should decline.

 In the chart above, the price and the relative strength index formed a regular bearish divergence, and the market turned down.
-It’s essential to note that divergence doesn’t necessarily predict a trend reversal; it may be a short-term correction in a solid trend, especially on long-term timeframes.
+It’s worth noting that divergence doesn’t necessarily reflect a trend reversal; it may be a short-term correction in a solid trend, especially on long-term timeframes.

 What Is Hidden Divergence?

-• Bullish.
+• Bullish hidden divergence.
 When the price forms higher lows, but the indicator sets lower lows, the market may rise soon.

-• Bearish.
+• Bearish hidden divergence.
 When the price sets lower highs, but the indicator places higher highs, the market may turn down soon.

-Hidden Divergence vs Regular Divergence: Where to Look for It
+Hidden Divergence vs Regular Divergence: Where They Can Appear

-The reliability of a divergence depends on a timeframe and the trend's strength.
-If it occurs in a solid trend on a medium- or long-term chart, it's more likely the trend will continue, even in the case of classic divergence.
+The reliability of a divergence may depend on a timeframe and the trend's strength.
+According to theory, if it occurs in a medium- or long-term chart, it may provide a stronger signal.
+Additionally, if it appears in a solid trend, it's believed that the trend is likely to continue.
 If the trend is weakening, it may reverse soon.

 However, two common rules to distinguish between divergences are:

-• Hidden variation usually appears in a solid trend and predicts a trend continuation.
+• Hidden variation usually appears in a solid trend and signals a trend continuation.

-Regular Divergence vs Hidden Divergence: How to Confirm Their Signals
+Regular Divergence vs Hidden Divergence: How Traders May Confirm Their Signals

 None of the technical analysis tools work independently.
 As divergence signals are based on the strength of a trend, traders usually use indicators like moving averages.
 Let’s consider some live market examples.